simonridley/Gitamic/README.md

 # Gitamic
 Gitamic adds an interactive git UI to Statamic so that you can have more control over your commits.
-It's great for more complex sites that rely on live-publishing changes from your Statamic CP back to your git repository
+It's great for more complex sites that rely on live-publishing changes from your Statamic CP back to your git repository.

 ## Setup
 Once Gitamic is installed you can use it immediately.
 It relies on wherever your site is running to contain a git